jakelashbrook/dragonsdelightcafe/README.md

 The Pestana Riverside Hotel next door to them.

 Please see more information about the strategy and scope [here](/docs/dragons-delight-strategy-and-scope.pdf)

+## Development Information

+This is my first big development project after making some amateur websites in the past based on lessons available at [W3 Schools](https://www.w3schools.com/).
+I have spent over a month working on this project and this is the third repository I have made for it due to running into unresolved bug issues with the workspace of my last repository and not being happy with my first attempt at this project.
+Thankfully, I was able to re-use the code I've spent so long on for this version with only some minor changes made based on the UX Survey you can find in the Testing Section below.

 User Experience (UX)
 =====